Erdoğan to meet top EU officials on border crisis

 A new border crisis might help nationalist leaders in Hungary and Poland to claim victory in calling for a hard EU line on migration, Anton Shekhovtsov, an expert on far-right politics at the Institute for Euro-Atlantic Cooperation, a think-tank in Kiev, told EUobserver.

-But the far right would get a smaller bump this time round because mainstream EU parties had become more like them, he added.
+But far right parties would get a smaller bump this time round because mainstream EU parties had become more like them, he added.

 "The position of many centre-right and centrist parties in Europe is not so different from the far right on immigration these days," Shekhovtsov said.